Duh-Shawn/Duh-Shawn/README.md

 ### Hi there! 👋

+My name is De'Shawn and I am a Application Security professional holding a B.S. in Computer Engineering with a minor in Computer Science.
+I am currently working through the ODIN PROJECT to improve my web development skills and keep the computer science concepts sharp.

+### :wrench: Tools and Technologies:
+HTML5	CSS3 JavaScript Git

 <!--
 **Duh-Shawn/Duh-Shawn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.